CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

     # Uses Quicksort to sort the list
     ...
 ```
-Finally, if you have a strange way of storing information in a class or are doing something unusual for performance reasons, thats worth commenting.
+Finally, if you have a strange way of storing information in a class or are doing something unusual for performance reasons, that's worth commenting.

 ## Libraries and Modules
 We don't always have to write our own code.
 Using Python often libraries leads to more readable and faster code (NumPy is largely written in C and is faster than anything you could write in Python).
-However, we want to limit the libraries that we use to ones that are common, well known and well maintained.
+However, we want to limit the libraries that we use to ones that are common, well-known, and well-maintained.
 So even if you find a module that does what you need, we probably still want to implement it ourselves.
-This way we limit our dependencies, have control over our implementaion and learn the code in-depth.
+This way we limit our dependencies, have control over our implementation, and learn the code in-depth.

 These are some of the libraries we will be using a lot and standard import statements, use these for consistency.
 ```python